davidpham87/prelude/personal/clomacs/README.md

 [Clomacs](https://github.com/clojure-emacs/clomacs) allows to communicate between emacs and a nrepl server.

-This repository provides shows how you can set up clomacs and babashka to start hacking
+This repository shows how you can set up clomacs and babashka to start hacking

 # Example of usage